swapnilmishra/awesome-select/README.md

 awesome-select
 ==============

-A simple lightweight custom select
+A lightweight jQuery based custom select

 Initialize the plugin as given below